 O God, you are my God; eagerly I seek you; my soul thirsts for you, my flesh faints for you, as in a barren and dry land where there is no water. -Psalm 63:1

-The desert wilderness is both a primary and recurring landscape of the soul.
-A place of danger and unspeakable beauty; of demons, wild beasts, roaming spirits, and temptation, the desert also hosts ministering angels and offers an unhindered sphere for the encounter with God.
+At first, the desert appears as a place of danger; of demons, wild beasts, roaming spirits, and temptation.
+Then, the desert opens as a place of unspeakable beauty - the desert hosts ministering angels and offers an unhindered sphere for the encounter with God.

 In more prosperous times, the idea of the desert offered nostalgia.
-Israel forgets the bitterness of her forty year sojourn but remembers that manna tasted like honey.
+Israel forgets the bitterness of her forty year sojourn and remembers intimacy, forgets the boring diet and remembers that manna tasted like honey.
 God forgets the golden calf and proposes to lure Israel back for a second honeymoon.
 Likewise, the soul forgets the privations and terror of that first plane of disorientation and only remembers opening to the Other.